liyizhou/charter/wg-rg-relations.md

 ---
 <!-- ## "Tunneling and encapsulation" area of work -->

-* Name: NVO3, INTAREA, SPRING/6MAN
+* Name: NVO3, INTAREA, SPRING/6MAN; NWCRG
 * Work: Tunnel encapsulation formats
-* **Issue in LOOPS**: We need to follow the homes of tunneling protocols to which bindings are being defined, which depending on the choices of the WG may include NVO3 (Geneve), intarea (GUE), spring/6man (SRv6).
+* **Issue in LOOPS**: We need to follow the homes of tunneling protocols to which bindings are being defined, which depending on the choices of the WG may include NVO3 (Geneve), intarea (GUE, GRE), spring/6man (SRv6).
+There also is some tunnel/encapsulation work done as part of NWCRG's work.
-* Type: Import
+* Type: Import, consult
-* To do: There is no obvious home for GRE at this point, but GRE is another obvious choice for a tunneling protocol.

 ---